slacy/openmusictheory.github.io/sonataThematicModules.md

 ## Transition module (TR)

 The TR module's principal functional role is to drive toward the MC that marks its end.
 This is both a harmonic motion and a rhetorical motion, characterized by _energy gain_.
-An analysis of a TR module should center around the MC and how the composer approaches it
+An analysis of a TR module should center around the MC and how the composer approaches it.

 ### Harmonic motion